ROC plotter using patient data:ROC Plotter

 What is the ROC Plotter?

-The ROC plotter is capable to link gene expression and response to therapy using transcriptome-level data of 3,104 breast cancer patients and 2,369 ovarian cancer patients.
+The ROC plotter is capable to link gene expression and response to therapy using transcriptome-level data of breast, ovarian, and colorectal cancer patients and glioblastomas.
+The custom plotter generates a ROC plot for user-uploaded data.

 What is a biomarker?